 Perhaps going to the toy store felt good precisely because it gave me a chance to express the child within me.
 Perhaps I should let my art do that more often, too.
 Art that is strictly business always strikes me as boring.
 Primitive art is appealing because it is close to the child.

 Miles is such a loving son.
 Very giving, though he does have the artistic temperament.
-Saw the cat just now stocking a bird.
+Saw the cat just now stalking a bird.
 Slammed this journal shut bang! just as the cat pounced.
 Cat jumped three feet in the air.
 Sick of finding bird carcasses on the back porch.
 Tried to catch the damn cat to take it to the pound but it got wise to us.

 I love art and I love philosophy.
 I want to study, but I don't want to be an academic.
 I can't sustain the necessary posing.
 Well, maybe I should just be myself and not worry about it.